bbatsov/projectile/README.md

 ## Synopsis

 **Projectile** is a project interaction library for Emacs.
-Its goal is to provide a nice set of features operating on a project level without introducing external dependencies (when feasible).
-For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find` (but for performance sake an indexing mechanism backed by external commands exists as well).

-Projectile tries to be practical - portability is great, but if some external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

-This library provides easy project management and navigation.
-The concept of a project is pretty basic - just a folder containing some special file (e.g. a VCS marker or a project descriptor file like `pom.xml` or `Gemfile`).
-Projectile will auto-detect pretty much every popular project type out of the box and you can easily extend it with additional project types.
+It provides a powerful set of features operating at the project level, as well as simple heuristics to identify projects.

-Here are some of Projectile's features:
+Here are some of essential Projectile's features:

 * jump to a file in project
 * jump to a project buffer